kentsommer/dslam_bag/bags/around_the_table/Readme.md

-This is a bag with just the board camera only.
+This is a bag with just the back board camera only.